mdsimon2/RPi-CamillaDSP/README.md

 #### m4_analog.yml

-- This configuration uses analog inputs 3 and 4 but you can use others if needed.
+- This configuration uses analog inputs 3-4 but you can use others if needed.
 - It is not possible to use different input and output sample rates when using Ultralite Mk5 as capture device.
 - Configurations provided for 48, 96 and 192 kHz sample rates.